NatLabRockies/opet-firmware/README.md

 - As above, transient is measured twice, once for voltage and once for current
     - Done do achieve an adjustable measurement resolution down to \~12 µs, comprised of 4 µs conversion time and 8 µs data transfer and processing time
     - would otherwise need \~100 µs to change the input channel on the multiplexer
-- Use commands in section 4.3.5 to adjust the measurement options
+- Use commands in [Transient measurement control](#transient-measurement-control) to adjust the measurement options
     - The point delay time given in \[µs\] is a good approximation, but not exact
     - Below the minimum of \~12 µs the delay time is ignored
 - Data is transferred in uncalibrated raw format